francescodc87/Modules_Detection/README.md

 ```

 ### Handling adjacency p-values
 This step takes as input the neigh_pval.Rdata file.
-First, it creates a simmetric matix of p-values where the (i,j) element is subtituted by the max((i,j),(j,i)) and saves it into neigh_pval_MAX.Rdata and neigh_pval_MAX.csv.
+First, it creates a symmetric matrix of p-values where the (i,j) element is substituted by the max((i,j),(j,i)) and saves it into neigh_pval_MAX.Rdata and neigh_pval_MAX.csv.
 Second, it takes the last matrix and applies the BY correction to the p-values.
 This is saved in neigh_pval_adj.Rdata and neigh_pval_adj.csv.
 ```
 source("handling_neigh_pvalues.R")
 rm(list = ls())